mParticle/docs/src/pages/developers/sdk/ios/ios15/index.md

 order: 2.5
 ---

-Apple's iOS 15 is pre-lease (beta), with a final version expected in the fall of 2021.
+Apple's iOS 15 is a prerelease (beta), with a final version expected in the fall of 2021.

 ## When will mParticle support iOS 15?